Multiplicity and Bifurcation Results for a Class of Quasilinear Elliptic Problems with Quadratic Growth on the Gradient: A priori Bounds

 \quad \ This section is devoted to the derivation of some a priori bounds results for the solutions to \eqref{$P_lambda$}.
 Most of our results hold true under more general assumptions than \eqref{A}.
-Firstly, we obtain the following essential upper bound on the supersolutions to \eqref{$P_lambda$}, which shows that any unbounded continuum of solutions to \eqref{$P_lambda$}, for $\lambda>0$ in a bounded interval, can only bifurcate to the right of $\lambda=0$. \begin{theorem}[{\bf{A priori Upper Bound}}] Under the stated assumptions of problem \eqref{$P_lambda$}, including hypothesis \eqref{A}, for any $\Lambda_2>\Lambda_1>0$, there exists a constant $\widetilde{M}>0$ such that, for each $\lambda\in[\Lambda_1,\Lambda_2]$, any solution to \eqref{$P_lambda$} satisfies $\displaystyle\sup_{\Omega} u \leq\widetilde{M}$. \end{theorem} Let us point out that if $\lambda=0$ or $c^+\equiv 0$ i,e. $|\Omega_{c^+}|=0$, then problem \eqref{$P_lambda$} reduces to problem $(P_0)$, which is independent of $\lambda$, and has a solution.
-In fact, in \cite{ACJT,CF} the authors give sufficient conditions to ensure the existence of a solution to $(P_0)$.
-Such a solution is unique and so, automatically we have an a priori bound for this particular case.
-For the general case, in order to prove Theorem \ref{6.3}, firstly we show that an a priori bound to a solution to \eqref{$P_lambda$} depends only on controlling the solution on $\Omega_{c^+}$.
-By compactness, it is equivalent to study what happens around any fixed point $\overline{x}\in\overline{\Omega}_{c^+}$.
+First, we obtain the following essential upper bound on the supersolutions to \eqref{$P_lambda$}, which guarantees that, for $\lambda>0$ in a bounded interval, any unbounded continuum of solutions to \eqref{$P_lambda$} can only bifurcate to the right of $\lambda=0$. \begin{theorem}[{\bf{A priori Upper Bound}}] Under the stated assumptions of problem \eqref{$P_lambda$}, including hypothesis \eqref{A}, for any $\Lambda_2>\Lambda_1>0$, there exists a constant $\widetilde{M}>0$ such that, for each $\lambda\in[\Lambda_1,\Lambda_2]$, any solution to \eqref{$P_lambda$} satisfies $\displaystyle\sup_{\Omega} u \leq\widetilde{M}$. \end{theorem}

+To prove Theorem \ref{6.3} in the general case, we show that an a priori bound for solutions of \eqref{$P_lambda$} depends only on controlling the solution over $\Omega_{c^+}$.
+By compactness, this reduces to analyzing the behavior near arbitrary points $\overline{x} \in \overline{\Omega}_{c^+}$.

 \begin{lemma} Under the hypotheses to \eqref{$P_lambda$}, there exists a constant $M>0$ such that, for any $\lambda\in \mathbb{R}$, any solution $u$ to the problem \eqref{$P_lambda$} satisfies